Vyral/andre-kwan/_posts/2019-11-22-the-difference-between-apr-and-interest-rates.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Knowing the difference between interest rates and annual percentage rates could save you thousands on your mortgage.
+Here’s what you need to know.</em></p>

 What is the difference between annual percentage rates (APR) and interest rates? **Both rates measure important, but distinct, costs associated with your home loan,** and understanding the difference between the two could save you thousands on your mortgage.&nbsp;

 The interest rate is the cost of borrowing the principal loan amount.
 It can be variable or fixed, but it’s always expressed as a percentage.